 Miriam has two dogs, Zora and Clayton; two parrots, Leonard and Desmond; a leopard gecko named Matilda; and a goldfish called Toes.
 When not caring for her pets, Miriam can be found at the shooting range with her dad, taking photographs, riding horses, or climbing rock walls at the gym.

 Maureen Kuntz has worked in the veterinary industry since 2005 and is proud to serve as Family Pet Clinic’s Kennel Attendant and Veterinary Assistant.
 She loves helping animals and taking extra good care of the boarders who visit.

 Maureen is from and lives in Southhampton, Pennsylvania with her Sphynx cat, Talia Angel.
 She enjoys listening to music, reading, going to the park and watching movies.

-Gabrielle is a Certified Puppy Trainer, Veterinary Assistant and Receptionist at Family Pet Clinic.
+Gabrielle is a Certified Dog Trainer and Receptionist at Family Pet Clinic.
 She received her Bachelor of Arts in Animal Behavior and Enrichment from Delaware Valley College in 2010.
 Gabrielle began working in the veterinary field in 2011 and enjoys how happy animals are when they get the help they need.